Zabooby/z-startpage/README.md

 - Clear the prompt quickly with <kbd>CTRL</kbd> + <kbd>C</kbd>
 - Close windows with <kbd>ESC</kbd>

-## Customization
+## Customisation

-This project, at its heart, supports customization to better suit your desktop environment.
-There are three methods to personalize the project according to your preferences:
+This project, at its heart, supports customisation to better suit your desktop environment.
+There are three methods to personalise the project according to your preferences:

 You can either
 - **Method 1:** Configure your **fork** by editing [settings.json](./data/settings.json) file
 - **Method 2:** Use `config edit` command to edit on the fly, by built-in json editor
 - **Method 3:** Use `config import <url>` command to import your remote config file from your dotfiles repository

-Check out the [Configuration](https://github.com/excalith/excalith-start-page/wiki/Configuration) and [Themes](https://github.com/excalith/excalith-start-page/wiki/Themes) wiki pages for more information regarding themes and configuration options.